ilmaruduste/PowerBI-Flowmap-NetworkHeatmap/README.md

 * Please find the source code in the **code** folder.
     * `npm run start` to activate the custom visual.
 * Need more info/help?
 Please visit [here](https://weiweicui.github.io/PowerBI-Flowmap).
+* NB!
+For compiling this visualisation module on your own, it is recommended to use powerbi-visuals-tools version 4.3.3.